AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 ============

 As a student, the `ITS servicedesks <https://it.aalto.fi/contact>`__ are the first place to go for help.
-The site https://it.aalto.fi is the new central site for IT instructions.
-Previously, some public instructions were on ``https://into.aalto.fi`` (studies focused) and ``https://inside.aalto.fi`` (staff focused) and finding information was a great challenge.
-Note that in 2018, all of these are being merged somehow, but the dust hasn't settled yet.
+The site https://www.aalto.fi/en/it-help is the new central site for IT instructions.

 This site, http://scicomp.aalto.fi, is intended for research scientific computing support but has a few page useful to you.